-Identify primary sources for government policy information (e.g., CDC , NIOSH , OSHA , National Governors Association , etc.) as well as sources for relevant state and local jurisdictions (e.g., county, township or city level ordinances) Regularly check for updates to government policy primary sources and assign responsibility for monitoring updates to a specific team or employee Consider the use of technology to assist in tracking policy information and regulatory changes and ensuring policy alignment and compliance Communicate any changes to organizational policy as a result of government mandates clearly and concisely to affected workers before and after policy change implementation Establish a system for tracking any required reporting data to government bodies, landlords or property management, and key corporate stakeholders Con Community Risk Because the coronavirus pandemic does not affect all locations equally, it is vital for employers to consider the specific exposure risks for the communities into which employees are returning.
-Therefo employers should consider the following actions to keep their return to work protocols appropriate and safe for the communities in which they are operating.
-Monitor the number of confirmed COVID-19 cases in the community to assess for potential interaction of employees with confirmed cases to determine exposure risk Share community risk analyses with employees and remind them of actions to take while out in the community Determine organizationally how community infection rates will impact self-assessment of exposure risk (e.g., very high, high, medium, low per OSHA guidelines) and put a plan in place for triggering any protocol changes based on local community spread Communicate any changes to organizational policy as a result of changes in community risk exposure clearly and concisely to affected workers before and after policy change
+Identify primary sources for government policy information (e.g., CDC , NIOSH , OSHA , National Governors Association , etc.) as well as sources for relevant state and local jurisdictions (e.g., county, township or city level ordinances) Regularly check for updates to government policy primary sources and assign responsibility for monitoring updates to a specific team or employee Designate a point of contact to be a spokesperson for all communications and updates for COVID-19 Consider the use of technology to assist in tracking policy information and regulatory changes and ensuring policy alignment and compliance Communicate any changes to organizational policy as a result of government mandates clearly and concisely to affected workers before and after policy change implementation Establish a system for tracking any required reporting data to government bodies, landlords or property management, and key corporate stakeholders Con nmunity Risk Because the coronavirus pandemic does not affect all locations equally, it is vital for employers to consider the specific exposure risks for the communities into which employees are returning.
+Therefore employers should consider the following actions to keep their return to work protocols appropriate and safe for the communities in which they are operating.
+Monitor the number of confirmed COVID-19 cases in the community to assess for potential interaction of employees with confirmed cases to determine exposure risk Share community risk analyses with employees and remind them of actions to take while out in the community Determine organizationally how community infection rates will impact self-assessment of exposure risk (e.g., very high, high, medium, low per OSHA guidelines ) and put a plan in place for triggering any protocol changes based on local community spread Communicate any changes to organizational policy as a result of changes in community risk exposure clearly and concisely to affected workers before and after policy change